dstodev/experiments-cmake/README.md

 ## Table of Experiments
 1. [CMake Variables](experiments/cmake_variables/)
 	- Can default flags be permanently cleared?
+	- Can cache variables be locally extended by shadowing them with local variables of the same name?

 2. [External Variables](experiments/external_variables/)
 	- Are command-line variables cache variables?